raxjs/miniapp/packages/miniapp-builder-shared/README.md

 ### getAppConfig

-It will return a vaild app config for miniapp.
+It will return a valid app config for miniapp.

+### getPluginConfig

+It will return a valid plugin config for miniapp.

 ### pathHelper